 I can sympathize with your situation.
 We regularly work with older adults who, like your father, are trying to make lifestyle changes.
 It isn’t easy.

-Here is some advice that might help him better adjust to this healthy approach to eating:
+Here are a few pieces of advice that might help him better adjust to this healthy approach to eating:

 Modify Favorite Foods: Try modifying some of his favorite foods to make them healthy.
 It might take some trial and error but it is one way to help him feel satisfied.
 Substituting healthy ingredients for unhealthy ones can make all the difference in his daily diet.
 It might be as simple as substituting applesauce for oil in baked goods or using herbs instead of salt.